xizhonghua/GreenDC-Summary/papers/GoC06-partition-heteregeous.md

 - The novelty of this paper compared with previous work is their taking into account of the replication problem and the heterogeneity of the processors.

 ### Weakness
 - Some simulation results will make the theory result in this paper be more vivid.
 For example, given a setting, what is the cost of running time.
+Although it seems running time is not very important factors as the partition algorithm may only need to execute for once.